 I started Strathcona Community Garden - not by myself - with a lot of other people - but in the very beginning it was just me.
 It’s now a three acre community garden complete with a wetland wild area, about a hundred allotments and an orchard where over 100 varieties of heritage apples are grown.
 It exists in the Downtown Eastside area of Vancouver and is a beautiful testament to human and nature partnerships.

 I also started a small seed company - Manhattan Farms, which I ran for almost 20 years.
 It’s, I’m very glad to say, still in business.
-I sold it a few years ago to Suzanne who continues to operate it in Vernon BC.
+I sold it a few years ago to Suzanne and her husband Robert.
+Sadly Suzanne passed away a couple of years ago now.
+Robert continues to operate out in Vernon BC.

 We have a few big health challenges.
 Joey has a complicated breathing problem.
 It means lots of doctors appointments in the big city.